I wrote and self-published my first book — The Hypothyroid Writer — in October of 2016. I’ve done some minor editing of the book since then.

 I’m not the same author I was back in 2016 (or even 2018).
 Because I’m not the same person.

 A lot has happened with me since the year I published my first (and still my favorite) book.
-And I want the updated edition to reflect that — without rambling.
+And I want the updated edition to reflect that — without nearly as much rambling.
 You deserve better than to have to wade through paragraphs of clutter to get to the points worth remembering.

 So, what has changed?